 WAR

-A Ktor application can be run and deployed inside servlet containers that include Tomcat and Jetty.
-To deploy inside a servlet container, you need to generate a WAR archive and then deploy it to a server or a cloud service that supports WARs.
+You can run a Ktor application inside a servlet container, such as Tomcat or Jetty.
+To do this, you need to package your application as a WAR archive and deploy it to a server or a cloud service that supports WAR deployment.

 Configure Ktor in a servlet application

-Ktor allows you to create and start a server with the desired engine (such as Netty, Jetty, or Tomcat) right in the application.
-In this case, your application has control over engine settings, connection, and SSL options.
+Ktor allows you to create and start a server using a specific engine (such as Netty, Jetty, or Tomcat) directly in your application.
+In this setup, your application controls engine configuration, connections, and SSL settings.

-In contrast to the approach above, a servlet container should control the application lifecycle and connection settings.
-Ktor provides a special ServletApplicationEngine engine that delegates control over your application to a servlet container.
+When deploying to a servlet container, the container controls the application lifecycle and connection configuration.
+For this, Ktor provides the ServletApplicationEngine engine, which delegates control of your application to the servlet container.

 Add dependencies

-To use Ktor in a servlet application, you need to include the ktor-server-servlet-jakarta artifact in the build script:
+To use Ktor in a servlet application, add the ktor-server-servlet-jakarta artifact to your build script:

 Configure a servlet